ChayanPandit/notification-pipeline/README.md

 Notes:

 - Delay is carried in the message as `nextAttemptAt`
-- Retry topics are consumed by relay workers, not directly by the channel workers
+- Retry topics are consumed by retry relay workers, not directly by the channel workers
+- Relay workers persist due retries into `scheduled_retries`
-- Relay workers forward the event back to the delivery topic only when the retry is due
+- A scheduled release job republishes due retries back to the delivery topic

 ## DLQ Design